Tipping in Paris

 No, you don’t have to leave a tip at a bar or cafe in Paris.
 This is because a 15% service charge is already included in the price you pay.
 While your server won’t expect tips, feel free to leave one if you want to.
 Tips are always appreciated.

 Although tipping is not required, you can round up to the next euro on small bills if you want to leave a tip.
 For example, if your bill is €4.70 you could leave €5.
-This is what the French do when leaving a tip and it’s called a ‘pourboire’, which means ‘to drink’.
+This is what the French do when leaving a tip, and it’s called a ‘pourboire’, which means ‘to drink’.
 Traditionally, this was a small amount of money left for the server to buy themselves a drink on you, hence the name.

 Tipping Uber in Paris

-Is There Uber In Paris?
+Is there Uber in Paris?

 Yes, Uber is available in Paris.
 It can be a great way to get around Paris and the suburbs.

-Do You tip Uber Drivers In France?
+Do you tip Uber drivers in France?

 No, you do not need to tip your Uber driver in France.
 If you do want to tip your Uber driver, consider leaving €1 – €2 through the Uber App.

 Besides leaving a small tip in the app, you can help your Uber rating by being at the specific pickup point on time.
 Don’t call an Uber until you are ready to go.
 Also, check which side of the street the pickup point is!
 Uber will show the exact pickup location in the app.
-Pickup points are often on busy streets and having to cross while the driver’s waiting for you can lead to an unhappy Uber driver.
+Pickup points are often on busy streets, and having to cross while the driver’s waiting for you can lead to an unhappy Uber driver.

 Tipping Taxis in Paris